vadosnaprimer/pspkvm/trunk/Readme.txt

 	Direction Keys (Analog stick by default)-> Move cursor CLEAR (SHIFT+CROSS by default)          -> Backspace
 	0 (CROSS by default)                    -> Delete Pinyin (in Chinese input method) SEL, CPY, and PST (Select, copy, and paste) may be found in the 'Edit' key grouping.
+Select behaviour is 'latching'--press select once to begin a selection, move the cursor to shape it; the selection will be between wherever you were when you first pressed select and the current position of the cursor.
+Press SEL again to cancel the selection without editing it/overwriting it/deleting it, etc.

 - Semichordal virtual keyboard input tips